-- The ability to edit the PAM configuration file.
-For more information, see Administering the PAM module configuration on page 122. - The ability to manage the login message.
-For more information, see Creating a PAM Issue (/etc/issue) message on page 123. - The ability to display and change the message of the day (MOTD).
-For more information, see Creating a PAM MOTD (/etc/motd) message on page 124. - The ability to limit the maximum number of simultaneous logins.
-For more information, see Adding PAM limits on page 125. - The ability to restrict when (days of the week or times of day) a user can log in to AE Services.
-For more information see Administering PAM time on page 125. - The ability to set the global password aging policy.
-For more information, see Administering global password aging (etc/login.defs) on page 126.
+- The ability to define rules that require users to change their passwords periodically and how administrator accounts are authenticated and controlled.
+For more information, see Administering the PAM Password Manager on page 114. - The ability to manage the login message.
+For more information, see Creating a PAM Issue (/etc/issue) message on page 116. - The ability to display and change the message of the day (MOTD).
+For more information, see Creating a PAM MOTD (/etc/motd) message on page 116. - The ability to limit the maximum number of simultaneous logins.
+For more information, see Adding PAM limits on page 117. - The ability to restrict when (days of the week or times of day) a user can log in to AE Services.
+For more information see Administering PAM time on page 118.

-Administering the PAM module configuration
+Administering the PAM Password Manager